 “Metro” vs “Rural” for 4 hour delivery

 Koala promises 4 hour delivery for people within metro areas.
 However, the terms “metro” and “rural” creates confusion for people as they don’t know if the suburb they live in is considered “metro”.
 Many people think that “metro” only includes the city area, but 4 hour delivery can also be provided to people who live all the way in Penrith.
-It was currently quite difficult to find the postcode checker as well.
 The most commonly called about questions revolve around delivery and returns.

 The FAQ page

-Upon observing users communicate with Todd from the Customer Service team, it was clear that there is a lot of back and forth between them that could be simplified for both parties.
-The challenge with this was not to make it too easy for users to return items, that we would increase the return rate.
-There are issues with the products that easily solvable, for example, someone slept on the wrong side of the mattress.
+Upon observing users communicate with the Customer Service team, it was clear that there is a lot of back and forth between customers and the CS team.
+There are issues with the products that are easily solvable, for example, someone slept on the wrong side of the mattress.

 Additional details section across all product pages